bioinfocz/exp_heatmap/README.md

 # ExP Heatmap

 Welcome to the ExP Heatmap `python` package and command-line tool.
-Our software is focused on displaying multidimensional data, expecially the so called cross-population data - differences/similarities/p-values/or any other parameters of your choice between several groups/populations.
+Our software is focused on displaying multidimensional data, expecially the so-called cross-population data - differences/similarities/p-values/or any other parameters of your choice between several groups/populations.
 Our method allows the user to quickly and efficiently evaluate millions of p-values or test statistics in one figure.

 This tool is being developed in the [Laboratory of Genomics and Bioinformatics](https://www.img.cas.cz/group/michal-kolar/), Institute of Molecular Genetics of the Academy of Sciences of the Czech Republic, v. v. i.